fmguerreiro/unison-ts-mode/README.md

-# Unison Mode for Emacs using Tree Sitter
+# Unison Tree-sitter mode for Emacs

 This project aims to provide a major mode for the Unison programming language in Emacs, leveraging the power of Tree Sitter to provide syntax highlighting, code folding, indentation and other advanced editor features.